 Wherever the Sun meets water, magical things happen.
 When sunlight shines through the pouring rain, you’re likely to see a rainbow.
-The same is true for fog—when conditions are right, sunlight mixing with fog can cause a beautiful natural phenomenon known as “fogbows.”
+The same is true for fog—when conditions are right, sunlight mixing with fog can cause a beautiful natural phenomena known as “fogbows.”

 What Are Fogbows?

 Unlike rainbows, fogbows normally appear as a band of bright white, sometimes with hints of red or blue.
 Because of these differences, fogbows are often referred to by other names like cloud bows, white rainbows, or ghost rainbows.
 How do they form, and where can you see one?

 Like rainbows, the two primary ingredients for a fogbow are sunlight and water droplets.
 For a fogbow bow to form, the Sun needs to be at a low angle to the existing fog in the atmosphere—about 30 to 40 degrees high.
 This is the reason why fogbows are most commonly spotted in the mornings and evenings, or from high vantages that place the viewer above the fog, like on a mountainside, seaside cliff, or even from an airplane.

 Another similarity to rainbows is that fog bows appear centered over your antisolar point.
 It sounds complicated, but your antisolar point is actually the point on the ground that is the exact opposite of the Sun’s position in the sky.
 To find it, and the fogbow, turn to face your shadow.
 Your antisolar point will be at the top of your shadow’s head.
 Look straight up from there, and if the Sun is positioned right, you’ll find a fogbow.

 How Can You See A Fogbow?